CebolaLab/ATAC-seq/README.md

 Number of peaks should be >150,000 and not less than 100,000 (>70,000 in an IDR file)

+[Yan et al. (2020)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1929-3) recommendations for ATAC-seq data analysis: csaw for peak differential analysis
+ChIPseeker for annotation and visualisation
+MEME suite for motic detection and enrichment
+HMMRATAC for nucleosome detection
+HINT-ATAC for footprint analysis
+PCEA for regulatory network reconstruction with RNA-seq HOMER for motif discovery.

 TSS enrichment should be ideally >10 for hg19 and not <6 and ideally >7 and not <5 for GRCh38.